dellahumanita/CMPUT404-assignment-css-hell/README.md

 * Removed "START OF THE PROJECT GUTENBERG EBOOK [Book Title]"
 * Added line-height to the paragraphs
 * Removed line breaks in .asterism and centered it
+* Changed title tag to have the title of the book